 Towns's belladonna cure, which produced wild hallucinations, may have been responsible for several suicides.
 On January 5, 1915 58-year old Henry Corby, employed by a "prominent Wall Street concern, according to The New York Press, threw himself out his window.
 He had been addicted for 35 years.

 On March 11 that same year, Walter A. Robinson was brought in for alcoholism.
 Two weeks later he dodged a nurse Elizabeth Sheridan and went into a bathroom without supervision.
 She alerted Dr Howard Cooper who rushed in to find Robinson halfway out the window.
-The doctor grabbed his bathroom, but that was the only thing he saved.
+The doctor grabbed his bathrobe, but that was the only thing he saved.
 Robinson fell three floors to his death.

 In November 1916 "private" plans were filed under Charles Towns's name for alterations to the hospital.
 It was most likely at this time that the sixth floor solarium was added.